JanKanis/gedit-reST-plugin/README.rst

 bottom pane named ``reStructuredText Preview``.
 If you don't see the panel on the bottom of the editor window make it visible via *Burger menu* > *View* > *Bottom Panel*.

+If the ``schedtool`` command is available, the plugin will use that to lower the priority of the rendering thread.

 More Features
 #############